stolle42/Tutorials/kubernetes/introduction.md

 ```
 Note that this will only work if the pod `hello-pod` does not exist yet.
 Seriouly, just create deployments.
 Why are we still creating pods directly?

 Anyway, create the pod and enter its filesystem (`kubectl exec -it -- /bin/bash`).
 Change to the mounted directory (in our case `app`) and create a file called "hello.txt".
 Now destroy the pod, create it again and check the mounted directory.
 Is the file still there?
 Is its content still the same?
-All changes from every other directory should be gone, but those in `app` should still be there.
+If you made changes in any other directory, they should be gone, but those in `app` should still be there.

 You can check out the mount on the host system as well.
 In order to enter the host, run
 ```bash